It’s no secret — internal linking brings SEO value and better user experience.

 As described by Moz, link equity is “a search engine ranking factor based on the idea that certain links pass value and authority from one page to another.”

 Essentially, it acts as a vote of confidence from one page to another.
-If a page with strong authority is linking to a newer and smaller page, Google is more likely to promote.
+If a page with strong authority is linking to a newer and smaller page, Google is more likely to promote it.
 Why?
 Well, because now it’s connected to a page with good standing.
 Of course, external linking is also incredibly helpful for establishing page authority and therefore better link equity.

 For example, take the homepage of your website.
 In many cases, it will have the most internal and external links going to it, which is how Google knows that this page is valuable and reputable.
 Therefore, this page usually has the most page authority and passes on the most link equity.
 Whichever pages you are linking to from the homepage receive that link equity, and become the cornerstones of your website.

-This is why when we design websites, we will always focus on your key services and/or products on the homepage to funnel your visitors towards those most important pages.
+This is why when we design websites, we will always focus on your key services and/or products on the homepage to funnel your visitors toward those most important pages.

-So, what how do we promote smart internal linking strategies?
+So, how do we promote smart internal linking strategies?

 While we already touched on a few different best practices previously, let’s look at a few surefire ways to improve and boost the user experience and SEO value of your website.